 What do you mean the need to move?
-If one move their money and invest in funds or property with the end goal of moving there, wouldnât that imply they need to move?
+If one move their money and invest in funds or property with the end goal of moving there, wouldn’t that imply they need to move?
 I am waiting (nearly a year) for approval and then biometrics.
 I have invested in real estate verses investments.
-At the moment, I do not âneedâ to be there, but in the future I will need to be there as a large chunk of my retirement savings is invested there.
+At the moment, I do not “need” to be there, but in the future I will need to be there as a large chunk of my retirement savings is invested there.
 Regardless of the reason why someone has invested in the GV, the government needs to their job.
-I totally give them a break in being behind with Covid and the Ukrainian movement, but beyond thatâŠthey need to step it up.
-Honestly, the 5 years should start once the investment is made and the application is submitted unless there is a valid reason why you are denied.
+I totally give them a break in being behind with Covid and the Ukrainian movement, but beyond that

 Never met a single rude person.
 But then we have our labrador with us most times.

 Next week will be the one-year anniversary of my investment.
 Still no closer to pre-approval.
-Many others are also far awayâŠ
+Many others are also far away

-13 months and still nothing, yet the ânewsâ is posting rubbish like this:
+13 months and still nothing, yet the “news” is posting rubbish like this:

-Seriously, donât waste your time or money on Portugal.
+Seriously, don’t waste your time or money on Portugal.

 What other options are there for obtaining a EU passport (without moving now)?

-Presumably you applied in the last working week (20-24 Dec) of 2021, with a multitude of others⊠?
+Presumably you applied in the last working week (20-24 Dec) of 2021, with a multitude of others

 Pre-approvals for Dec 14 2021 trickled in yesterday.